 Amex Platinum authorized users cost

-The value of adding authorized users is very different, depending on whether you’re looking at the personal or business version of the card:
+The value of adding authorized users varies slightly, depending on whether you’re looking at the personal or business version of the card:

-- On the Amex Platinum Personal Card, you can add up to three authorized users for a total of $175 per year (Rates & Fees)
+- On the Amex Platinum Personal Card, each authorized user will cost you $195 per year (Rates & Fees)

 - On the Amex Business Platinum Card, each authorized user will cost you $300 per year (Rates & Fees)